 Under applicable Treasury Regulations, (i) all taxpayers must recognize periodic payments with respect to a notional principal contract under the accrual method of accounting, and (ii) any periodic payments received under an Interest Rate Contract must be netted against payments deemed made to the related counterparty as a result of the related Cap Premium over the recipient's taxable year, rather than accounted for on a gross basis.
 Net income or deduction with respect to net payments under a notional principal contract for a taxable year should constitute ordinary income or ordinary deduction.
+Miscellaneous itemized deductions described in Section 67 of the Code, previously available to U.S. Beneficial Owners who are individuals, estates or trusts, are not deductible for tax years beginning before January 1, 2026, and such U.S. Beneficial Owners may not be able to deduct such amounts to any extent in computing their alternative minimum tax liability.
+Net deductions from an notional principal contract for a taxable year are treated as miscellaneous itemized deductions for such U.S. Beneficial Owners.
 The IRS could contend the amount is capital gain or loss, but such treatment is unlikely, at least in the absence of further regulations.
 Any regulations requiring capital gain or loss treatment presumably would apply only prospectively.
 Individuals, trusts and estates may be limited in their ability to deduct any such net deduction and should consult their tax advisors prior to investing in the Guaranteed Certificates.